- 1 Installing Python on Windows

 To create virtual environment type

 virtualenv command followed by the name of the virtual environment.
-Here is how you can create a virtual environment in Windows:
+For example:

-virtualenv creates virtual environment using the version of Python under which it is installed.
-In the case of Windows, it is Python 3.4 whereas in Ubuntu it is Python 3.5.
+virtualenv creates a virtual environment using the version of Python under which it is installed.
+In other words, if you have installed

-To specify any other version of the Python use
+To specify any other version of the Python, use the

 -p option as follows: